succinctlabs/op-succinct/op-succinct-proposer/TUTORIAL.md

 1. Access to the Admin keys for upgrading L1 contracts of the OP Stack chain.
 2. Fault proofs turned off (you should be using `L2OutputOracle`, not `FaultDisputeGameFactory` for output roots).
-3. The original `op-proposer` stopped.
+3. Stopped the original `op-proposer`.
 4. At least 1 ETH in your `PROPOSER` wallet.
 5. All dependencies from the Optimism tutorial installed.
 6. Your L2 geth node running with `--gcmode=archive` and `--state.scheme=hash` flags.
 You can do this with [ops-anton](https://github.com/anton-rs/ops-anton/blob/main/L2/op-mainnet/op-geth/op-geth.sh).